palivoda/esper-app/README.md

 | disconnect() | Triggered if Wi-Fi, MQTT connection lost or ESPER OTA is initiated and device is going to reboot. |
 | tictac() | Timer that is active only when device is online and ready.
 Intended to sensor readings. |

-# Development environment
-* Source code projects are setup in [Platformio for Atom] community edition.
-All steps below assume this environment folders structure.

-## Creating application with Esper:
-* Git clone of the esper-app
-* Open [platformio.ini] file and setup your board configuration.
 * Connect your ESP chip to USB port and Run build.
 For ESP-01 it takes 10 seconds to start AP.
 * Connect to 'ESPER device' WiFi AP and open URL "esper.iot" to setup WiFi and MQTT settings.
 * After save device will reboot and send esper/init MQTT message.